4 Ways to Improve Employee Morale and Job Satisfaction

 Figure out what’s working and what’s not working in your home service business.
 Survey your staff.
 Remember that those closest to the problem are often closest to the solution as well.

-Create a simple checklist with your team to walk through the various problems they identify and make a plan to address them over time.
+to walk through the various problems they identify and make a plan to address them over time.

 Don’t be afraid to be open about the good, the bad, and the ugly that gets dug up.
 Your employees will appreciate the transparency and that you’re taking the time to seriously consider their concerns.